nus-cs2103/website-base/admin/ip-tasks-fragment.md

 <span id="heading_write_full_commit_messages">Write some full commit messages</span>
 <div id="desc_write_full_commit_messages">

-* While we do not require you to write _full_ commit messages (i.e., including a message body) in the work done in this module, it is still good to learn how to write such commit message.
+* While we do not require you to write _full_ commit messages (i.e., including a message body) in the work done in this course, it is still good to learn how to write such commit message.
 The purpose of this task is to give you some practice in writing such full and well-written commit messages.
 * Requirements:
   1. Write full commit messages for at least 2-3 commits that you push this week.
   1. Follow these [_Git conventions for the commit message body_ as specified by @SE-EDU/guides](https://se-education.org/guides/conventions/git.html#commit-message-body) when writing them.